-Since Dusk Dances 2020 will be live streamed, we will not be recruiting volunteers for our 2020 season.
+Since Dusk Dances 2020 will be an online event, we will not be recruiting volunteers for our 2020 season.
 We would like to take this opportunity to thank wholeheartedly all our past volunteers - your support and loyalty means a lot to us.
 We are wishing you a great summer and are looking forward to working with you again in 2021!

-Save the date for our the first-ever live streamed Dusk Dances show on August 22, 2020.
+Save the date for the first-ever online event of Dusk Dances on October 17, 2020.

 Sign up for our mailing list and follow our social media to stay up to date.

 Help create magic in a park near you!